 Everyone must first identify which factor is an especially important influence of their own fatigue.
 Below are seven factors that can affect fatigue.
-These influences are written on separate cards enclosed in the back cover of this booklet.

-Arrange these cards in an order that applies to yourself.
+Write down these seven factors.
+Arrange them in an order that applies to yourself.
 Put the factor that you think influences your fatigue the most at the top.
 Also arrange the other factors in order from most to least influencing.
 All factors are discussed in this booklet.